RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The requirements of this policy are defined in terms of four roles, implementing organizations may define additional roles provided the following separation of duties are enforced.

-1. Administrator – authorized to install, configure, and maintain the CA; establish and maintain system accounts; configure audit parameters; and generate PKI component keys.
+1. Administrator – authorized to install, configure, and maintain the CA, KED or DDS; establish and maintain system accounts; configure audit parameters; and generate PKI component keys.

-2. Officer – authorized to request or approve certificate issuance and revocations.
+2. Officer – authorized to request or approve certificate issuance, revocations, or recovery, as appropriate.

 3. Auditor – authorized to review, maintain, and archive audit logs.